RAVE FabriCARE is not a “value priced” or “competitively priced” cleaner.

 Not quality of work.

-It’s for this reason that we always tell our clients that while it’s important to know what you’re paying, it’s even more important to know what you’re paying FOR.
+It’s why we always tell our clients that it’s important to know WHAT YOU'RE PAYING.

 All this, despite the fact that that their slogans include “The relentless pursuit of textile perfection”, “The art of clean” and “We deliver the exquisite”.